Rating based in our MyHeritage review

 - Cost: free data upload; $79 for ancestry test; $199 for ancestry + health test

-You can view each of the ethnicity percentage estimates and explore the origins of your ancestry on the map.
+You can view each of the ethnicity percentage estimates and explore your ethnic origins on a map.
 The tool also shows shared ethnicities and shared ancestral places, where events such as births and deaths took place.
-This information can be used to build a family tree.
+This matching technology can be used to build a family tree.
+Customers can download the MyHeritage family tree builder.

 In addition to your DNA ancestry, the My Heritage matches users that share genetic sequences.
 Users can also upload raw DNA data from other DNA testing companies to match with relatives.
 This will also give you access to a list of common ancestral surnames to track your last name origins.